datastax/csharp-driver/README.md

 # DataStax C# Driver for Apache Cassandra

-A modern, [feature-rich](#features) and highly tunable C# client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+A modern, [feature-rich][features] and highly tunable C# client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.

 ## Installation

 [Get it on Nuget][nuget]

 ```bash
 PM> Install-Package CassandraCSharpDriver
 ```